Wednesday, May 27, 2026

 Beachcombing at Miramar

 Beachcombing at Miramar: The Quest for an Authentic Life by Thomas Bode was mentioned by my therapist from years ago in her book, Little Dipper.
 Marlene Denessen was a beacon of hope for me during my early thirties when as a young mother, I was seeking clarity in my life.
 Her book suggestions provided a lifeline for me.
-I can easily get overwhelmed in the self-help sections of bookstores and libraries, and Marlene’s recommendations were always right on target.
+I can easily get overwhelmed in the self-help sections of bookstores and libraries so I rely on the recommendations of people I respect.
+Marlene’s were always right on target.

-Discovering in my sixties that Marlene had written three books that I could purchase online was a revelation for me.
-When I learned that Marlene credited this book with helping her through a time of introspection and change, I knew I had to read it.
-It actually only took me five days to devour this treat of a book.
+Discovering in my sixties that Marlene herself had actually written three books that I could purchase online was a revelation for me.
+She credits this book with helping her through a time of introspection and change, so I knew I had to read it.
+It only took me five days to devour this tiny, cosmic literary treat.

 The subtitle says it all.
 I have been on this quest my entire life and finally feel ready to enjoy the fruits of my efforts.
 The author put into words so many of the demons I have wrestled to overcome, especially embracing the somewhat elusive human experience of following one’s own bliss.
 This book offered me a deeply touching depiction of man’s connection to the environment and his own inner wisdom.
 The author beautifully mirrors my own beliefs about violence vs beauty and peace vs war.

-This passage pretty much sums up my current mood.
+This passage pretty much sums up my current mood as well as my belief in the healing powers of the beach.

 “Throughout my adult life I, too, have been trying to break through an invisible iron wall.
 I have come closer to achieving that goal here on the sands of Miramar than anyplace I have ever dwelled before.
 The journey has not been easy; I still have a distance to travel before I fully arrive.
 But I am on my way toward the center of myself, doing my best to strip away layers of sham and pretense as I go along.”